ERnsTL/flowd/README.md

 Logging:

 * Runtime logging facilities to STDOUT with multiple levels, mentioning the thread name is implemented.
-* TODO logging to logfiles and syslog (-> log rotation)
+* (planned) logging to logfiles and syslog (-> log rotation)
 * Processes can send STDOUT- and STDERR-like information to the runtime logfile and/or to FBP Network Protocol client(s).

 Component repository from local files:

-* Planned, one of the next milestones (TODO).
+* (planned) Planned, one of the next milestones - currently, components are Cargo crates placed in components/.

 Component hub/repository in the internet:

-* Planned: Integration/registration with Flowhub ([source](https://github.com/flowbased/protocol-examples/blob/master/python/flowhub_register.py))?
+* (planned) Integration/registration with Flowhub ([source](https://github.com/flowbased/protocol-examples/blob/master/python/flowhub_register.py))?
-* Planned, much later (TODO).
+* (planned) much later.

 Deployment and reproducible setups:

 * Currently using plain Cargo, no ability to include or compile-in any external/additional components.
-* Planned (TODO).
-Goal is to easily load components from a Github repository, build them and use them in a network.
+* (planned) Goal is to easily load components from a Github repository, build them and use them in a network.
 Naming and referencing to such external components by git repository.

 Signaling, Monitoring: